MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 ---
 ms.assetid: 832b1205-0ab2-4a35-9c08-6489bed33aad
-title: Set up virtual fibre channel in the VMM storage fabric
+title: Set up Hyper-V virtual fibre channel in the VMM 2016 storage fabric
-description: This article describes how to set up Virtual Fibre Channel in the VMM storage fabric
+description: This article describes how to set up Hyper-V virtual fibre channel in the VMM storage fabric
 author:  rayne-wiselman
 ms.author: raynew
-manager:  cfreeman
+manager:  carmonm
-ms.date:  10/16/2016
+ms.date:  05/03/2017
 ms.topic:  article
 ms.prod:  system-center-2016
 ms.technology:  virtual-machine-manager
 ---
-# Set up a Virtual Fibre Channel in the VMM storage fabric
+# Set up Hyper-V virtual fibre channel in the VMM storage fabric

 >Applies To: System Center 2016 - Virtual Machine Manager

-Read this article to set up virtual fibre channel in the System Center 2016 - Virtual Machine Manager (VMM) storage fabric.
+Read this article to set up Hyper-V virtual fibre channel in the System Center 2016 - Virtual Machine Manager (VMM) storage fabric.

-Virtual fibre channel provides Hyper-V VMs with direct access to Fibre Channel SAN storage, so that you can virtualize applications and workloads that require direct access to SAN logical unit numbers (LUNs).
-VM failover clusters can also access fibre channel SAN arrays.
+Virtual fibre channel provides Hyper-V VMs with direct connectivity to fibre channel-based storage.
+Hyper-V provides fibre channel ports within guest operating systems, so that you can virtualize applications and workloads that have dependencies on fibre channel storage.
+You can also cluster guest operating systems over fibre channel.

 ## Before you start